RMHogervorst/rwethereyet/content/post/2022-07-17-systemd-and-python-some-things-i-learned/index.md

 This is weird because when I run this command in the terminal it just works.

-Cause: systemd does not have access to PATH like other pieces in ubuntu.
+**Cause**: systemd does not have access to PATH like other pieces in ubuntu.
 But you can add it.  by adding a `Environment=` directive to the service file.

 ```